xcart/xcart-docs/_pages/kb_en/modules/block_user_ip.md

 The Block Users by IP/Country/User Agent module settings page includes 3 subsections: **IP based access control**, **Bot protection** and **Address based protection**.
 Adjust the settings in these subsections according to your needs:

-1. IP based access control:
+1. IP based access control
    ![buip-settings-1.png]({{site.baseurl}}/attachments/ref_3rhs1MJ8/buip-settings-1.png)

    * **Access control mode** : Choose the mode you would like to use.